heavyblotto/memorativa/docs/1. introduction/memorativa-1-3-perceptual-encoding.md

   - "Concept calculation algorithms"
 summary: "This document introduces the core innovation of Memorativa: the percept-triplet structure, which enables systematic encoding of concepts through a three-vector approach based on astrological structure (planets, signs, houses) that addresses the curse of dimensionality in AI."
 chain_of_thought:
+  - "Connection to Rudolf Steiner's epistemology from Section 1.2"
-  - "Introduction of the percept-triplet structure as the core innovation"
+  - "Introduction of the percept-triplet structure as implementation of active understanding"
   - "Explanation of the eight-step Memorativa percept encoding system"
   - "Comparison with traditional ML/LLM vector encoding"
   - "Analysis of the curse of dimensionality problem"
-  - "Presentation of the three conceptual vectors solution"
+  - "Presentation of the three conceptual vectors solution as geocentric orientation"
   - "Explanation of astrological mapping (planets/signs/houses) to conceptual vectors"
   - "Exploration of linguistic and narrative foundations"
 technical_components: